What is Myopia?

 The World Health Organization Report on Myopia, 2016.

 Genetics plays a big part.
-A child with one myopic parent has a three times risk of developing myopia, and a child with both parents myopic has a six times risk.
+A child with one myopic parent has a three times risk of developing myopia, and a child with both parents being myopic has a six times risk.

 As myopic children become myopic adults, it creates a cascade that increases the prevalence of myopia in the world's population.
 Scientists have already identified the exact gene involved in myopia that may one day lead to the development of gene therapy to prevent myopia in individuals.